ozaner/ozanerhansha.github.io-OLD/_posts/math/set-theory/00-0-0-relations.md

 $$(\forall x,y\in X)\ (xRy \oplus yRx \oplus x=y) \wedge \neg(xRy \wedge yRx \wedge x=y)$$

 The most common example of this is as a property of the real numbers under the $\lt$ or $\gt$ relations.
 In other words, any real number is either greater than, lesser than, <i>xor</i> equal to any other number.
+All total orders must satisfy this property.
 </details>

 ## Calculus of Relations